Grebbeberg

 The Grebbeberg is a 52-meter high hill located east of Rhenen, Netherlands in the province of Utrecht.
-It forms the southeastern tip of the Utrechtse Heuvelrug, a moraine.
+It forms the southeastern tip of the Utrecht Hill Ridge, a moraine.
 Due to its strategic location with a view of the Lower Rhine and the Betuwe, this hill was historically of great importance.
 The Grebbe Line was constructed from here in the 18th century.
 The hill is best known for the Battle of the Grebbeberg in May 1940.
 On the Grebbeberg is the Grebbeberg War Cemetery where Dutch soldiers are buried.

 History

 Fortifications were located on the Grebbeberg early on.
 The ring wall with dry moat, the so-called Heimenberg, probably dates from the seventh century and has been restored several times.
 The original function is not clear; it may be a defense work of the Frisians against the Franks, but also the other way around.
 After 1620, the exiled Winter King, Frederick V of the Palatinate, had his hunting ground here, where he held hunting feasts on a plateau above the Rhine, the so-called King's Table.